When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 In doing so, you unearth new data relationships within your business that could help you address unforeseen underlying issues, or explore new business opportunities.

 For example, you can use BI to analyse your company’s delivery performance over time, against factors such as seasonal demand and customer satisfaction.

 By uncovering new possibilities and insights, you can then optimise your processes to reduce inventory wastage and delivery timing.
-In turn, this helps improves your customer satisfaction.
+In turn, this helps improve your customer satisfaction.

-This makes BI tools especially relevant for higher management and/or business owners, who are in the capacity to translate new insights into opportunities or business change.
+This makes BI tools especially relevant for higher management and/or business owners in Singapore who are in the capacity to translate new insights into opportunities or business change.

 One example of an affordable BI tool for SMEs is Microsoft's Power BI.

 This Cloud-based BI suite is not just powerful and intuitive to use, and it also comes free for the Desktop Edition.